26 in '26 Reading Challenge

 Explore More!
 Calendar

-Start your month off right with March's Explore More!
+Start your month off right with April's Explore More!
 Calendar.
 Each day has a new activity, challenge, or fun fact for you to share as a family.

 Championship Kickoff Reading Challenge